Hollywood Road

-Hollywood Road is a street in Central and Sheung Wan, on Hong Kong Island, Hong Kong.
+Hollywood Road (Chinese: 荷李活道) is a street on Hong Kong Island, Hong Kong.
 The street runs between Central and Sheung Wan, with Wyndham Street, Arbuthnot Road, Ladder Street, Upper Lascar Row, and Old Bailey Street in the vicinity.

 Hollywood Road was the second road to be built when the colony of Hong Kong was founded, after Queen's Road Central.
 It was the first to be completed.
-The Man Mo Temple was a place for trial in very early years.
+The Man Mo Temple was a place for trials in very early years.

 Name

 It was probably named by Sir John Francis Davis, the second Governor of Hong Kong, after his family home at Westbury-on-Trym, near Bristol, England.
 Another origin mentioned for the name is that holly shrubs were growing in the area when the road was constructed.
 Such plants were not indigenous to the area and would have been imported.

 History

 Hollywood Road was the second road to be built when the colony of Hong Kong was founded, after Queen's Road Central.
 It was the first to be completed.
 Like most major roads in the early years of the colony, Hollywood Road was built by the Royal Engineers.
 More than 100 years ago, Hollywood Road was rather close to the coastline.
 In those days, foreign merchants and sailors would put up the antiques and artefacts they "collected" from China for sale here on their way back to Europe.
 This is how Hollywood Road began its role as an antique market.
 The 1960 Hollywood film The World of Suzie Wong was shot in part in Hollywood Road.
 An old wood-built building was re-constructed as a bar for the movie.

 There was a Union Church in the street founded in 1844 by the Reverend James Legge, a Scottish missionary who had been sent to Hong Kong in 1843 by the London Missionary Society.
 The first Union Church was built in 1845 on Hollywood Road above Central.
 Every Sunday an English language service was held in the morning and a Chinese language service in the afternoon.
 The Church was later relocated to a new site on Staunton Street.

-In the afternoon of December 15, 1941, during the Battle of Hong Kong, a stick Japanese bombs hit the junction of Old Bailey Street and Caine Road, the junction of Pottinger Street and Hollywood Road, Wellington Street and the Central Police Station.
+In the afternoon of 15 December 1941, during the Battle of Hong Kong, a stick Japanese bombs hit the junction of Old Bailey Street and Caine Road, the junction of Pottinger Street and Hollywood Road, Wellington Street and the Central Police Station.
 The bombing was part of a systematic bombardment of the Hong Kong Island's north shore that was launched on that day.